 When staff turnover occurs and an existing phone is to be assigned to a new user, please submit a Help Desk ticket requesting a “transfer” to a new user.
 Include the new user's full name, email address, and phone number in the ticket.
 The ITS department will remove the old user and add the new user into the system.
 Once in the system, the new user will then be reachable in the dial-by-name option and will also receive voicemail messages in their inbox.

 If ADA accommodations are needed, please submit a Help Desk ticket and the ITS department will work on a resolution.

 Unlike the prior phone system which may have allowed consumer based phone purchases to be plugged in and used without registration, the VoIP solution requires all phones to be registered within the system prior to use.
 Phones are registered in the system at the time of purchase.
 All phones and accessories are to be purchased through the University purchasing policy (using account 7151).
 To ensure success in the acquisition, please submit requests for quotes into the Help Desk system.
 Phones purchased outside of ITS or received through some other means will not work within our environment.

 The ITS department has identified a standard headset that works with our standard phones.
 The solution covers both ears and provides a wireless connection up to 200 ft away (varies based on physical construction materials).
 The cost per unit is about $200.
-To order a unit, please submit a Help Desk ticket with the Category of “Request for Quote” and a description of “Quote for VOIP headset.”
+To order a unit, please submit a Help Desk ticket with to the "Quote Request" queue with a description of “Quote for VOIP headset.”